 - The graph of the differentiable function shown in the left window has a box centered around the point (1, 2).
-Drag the point on the line segment at the top to see a "zoomed in" view of this boxed area of the graph in the right window. - a.
+You can use the up/down arrows at the top of the screen (or drag the point on the line segment) to see a "zoomed in" view of this boxed area of the graph in the right window. - a.
 This function has a local minimum at x = 1.
 Using the graph and the definition of local minimum above, explain why. - b.
 What appears to happen to the graph as you zoom in on the point (1, 2)? - c.
 What is f'(1)?
 Explain your answer.
 Why is c = 1 a critical point of f?